-To establish a uniform policy and procedure for obtaining goods and services that is consistent with legally mandated purchasing requirements.
+To establish a uniform policy and procedure for obtaining goods and services that is consistent with legally mandated procurement and contracting requirements.
 The application of a comprehensive policy is critical to all City of Round Rock employees and stakeholders in order to ensure that public funds are expended in a responsible and legal manner.